ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen1/README.md

 According to Lenovo's web site.
 There are three base models for the Lenovo Thinkpad E14 according to their wireless network adapter; wich can be a Realtek RTL8822CE or an Intel Wireless AC9560/AX201.
 A part of that, everything else is almost identical except for the posibility to include a dedicated GPU (AMD Radeon 625/AMD Radeon RX640)

-To checks if hardware works, all test were done with some Linux Distributions (Ubuntu, Fedora and Arch) To state the obvious: The newer kernel the better.
+To check if hardware works, all test were done with some Linux Distributions (Ubuntu, Fedora and Arch) To state the obvious: The newer kernel the better.

 #### Tested hardware